What is Environmental Learning? Interactive Project

 Collaborator: Oceanwise

-This study is to be conducted in collaboration with Oceanwise and its Youth leadership initiatives as well as with participating youth, students, and school staff currently engaged with ocean literacy programming.
+This study is being conducted in collaboration with Oceanwise and its Youth leadership initiatives as well as with participating youth, students, and school staff currently engaged with ocean literacy programming.
 The program of research aligns closely to other ecological literacy and environmental learning research conducted by the IEL and is approved by the Office of Research Ethics at SFU.
-The research is also associated with a multi-jurisdictional research project funded by MITACS: Evaluating Ocean Conservation Programs. (this entry need to be revised)
+The research is also associated with a multi-jurisdictional research project funded by MITACS: Evaluating Ocean Conservation Programs.
+Ocean Wise.

 Wild About Vancouver